How Mother&Baby tested and selected the best baby ear defenders on the market in 2025.

 Yes, live music can be too loud for babies, especially at concerts or festivals where sound levels often exceed safe limits for young children.
 Babies have more sensitive hearing, and exposure to sounds above 85 dB can potentially cause hearing damage.
 It's a good idea to protect your baby’s ears in such environments with ear defenders or noise-cancelling headphones to reduce the risk of harm and keep them comfortable.

-Samantha Ball is a Features & Reviews Editor for Mother&Baby, having written for the brand since 2018.
-She's a mum of two and loves browsing for the best and current trending products for little ones and for cute seasonal outfits.
+Samantha Ball is Senior Writer for Mother&Baby, having written for the brand since 2018.
+She's a mum of three, aged eight, three and three months old.
+She loves searching for the best and current trending products for little ones.
+She loves to bake, but spends most of her free time between football and ballet classes.